-1.4 Pupils come from local, national and international backgrounds.
-Nationally standardised test data provided by the school indicate that the ability of the pupils is above average.
-The school has 47 pupils who require support for special educational needs and/or disabilities (SEND), of whom one has an education, health and care plan.
-There are 40 pupils who have English as an additional language, 16 of whom receive specialist support for their English.
-The curriculum is modified for pupils identified as the more able in the school's population, and also for other pupils who have special talents in sport, drama, music and art.
+1.6 Pupils come from a range of professional backgrounds, mostly from families living within a 15-mile radius of the school.
+Nationally standardised test data provided by the school indicate that the ability of the pupils is above average compared to those taking the same tests nationally.
+The school has identified 110 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia, dyspraxia and dyscalculia, of whom 61 receive additional specialist help.
+English is an additional language (EAL) for eight pupils, three of whom receive additional support.
+Two pupils in the school have an education, health and care (EHC) plan.
+Data used by the school have identified 23 pupils as being the more able in the school's population, and the curriculum is modified for them and for 20 other pupils because of their special talents in sport, visual arts and the performing arts.